Miguel Vicente de Abreu

-Miguel Vicente de Abreu (1827 - 1883) was a Goan historian, a minor official of the Imprensa Nacional (government printing press).
-He belonged to the group of Goan intellectuals who were trained and sponsored by Cunha Rivara while he was the state secretary of State of Portuguese India.

-He was Knight of the Ordem de Nossa Senhora da Conceição de Vila Viçosa and member of the Royal Academy of Sciences (Academia Real das Ciências de Lisboa).
+Miguel Vicente de Abreu (1827 – 1883) was a Portuguese historian and a minor official of the Imprensa Nacional (government printing press).
+He belonged to the group of Goan intellectuals who were trained and sponsored by scholar Joaquim Heliodoro da Cunha Rivara while he was the state secretary of State of Portuguese India.
+De Abreu was Knight of the Ordem de Nossa Senhora da Conceição de Vila Viçosa and member of the Royal Academy of Sciences (Academia Real das Ciências de Lisboa).